BNurs Adult Nursing

 See the student support page for more information.

 Coursework and assessment

 Learning is divided into a number of units in each year.
 The content and assessments for each unit are planned and delivered by a small team of lecturers with the relevant expertise related to those topic areas.

 Unit assessments vary and include written and multiple-choice exams, essays, case studies, poster presentations, online work and a skills lab-based exam.

-Most units of learning also include the assessment of relevant skills in practice, which are carried out by the nursing mentors during the clinical placements.
+Most units of learning also include the assessment of relevant skills in practice, which are carried out by practice assessors and practice supervisors.

 To complete the course, you are required to pass all theory and practice assessments.